-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 3. A popular superspreader

-When Swan brings up Trump’s Tulsa rally from June, the president ignores his implication that the event put thousands in danger and instead takes the opportunity to defend himself… against charges that the crowd size was underreported.
+When Swan brings up Trump’s Tulsa rally from June, the president ignores his implication that the event put thousands in danger and instead takes the opportunity to defend himself . . . against charges that the crowd size was underreported.

 He would rather be seen as a superspreader of COVID than unpopular.